 Mount Vesuvius Facts

-- This creation of geological processes remains best known by the english language name of Mount Vesuvius.
-In Italian, however, it holds the very similar name of Vesuvio.
+- This creation of time and geological processes remains best known by the english language name of Mount Vesuvius.
+In Italian, however, the marvel holds the very similar name of Vesuvio.
 The only alternate names it bears are simply translations into other languages.

 - Regardless of the title one chooses to use for it, though, it stands out from other, similar features around the world.
 It’s erupted, usually violently, many times in known history.
-Its destruction of Pompei still ranks as one of the greatest such disasters ever.
+Its destruction of Pompei still ranks as one of the greatest such disasters to ever occur.

 - Due to its eruptive nature, it’s considered one of the most dangerous volcanoes in the world.
 That’s partly because of that tendency, to be certain.
-That’s greatly augmented, however, by the fact that about 3 million people live close enough to be affected.
+That’s greatly augmented, however, by the fact that approximately 3 million people live close enough to it to be directly affected.

-- Despite all these facts, however, Mount Vesuvius remains one of the most popular tourist attractions in its part of the world.
-That’s largely due to the presence of the ruins of Pompei, as mentioned previously.
+- Despite all these pertinent facts, however, Mount Vesuvius remains one of the most popular tourist attractions in its part of the world.
+That’s largely due to the presence of the ruins of the city of Pompei, as mentioned previously.
 About 2.5 million visitors flock there yearly.

 Related Articles